 Let’s say that we have a simple Laravel webiste with articles and we want to have Ajax pagination on the page that shows (lists) all of the articles (for example, this page can be accessed fromand it displays paginated lists of article titles where each of these titles is a link):

-First, let’s define a partial view in
+First, let’s define a partial view infor displaying pagination results:

 Note that there isat the bottom – the Laravel’s links method will render the links to the rest of the pages in the result set.
 Each of these links will already contain the proper page query string variable.
 As for the– you’ll see its purpose later.

-method we first use the method on an Eloquent query:
+As you can see, in themethod we first use themethod on an Eloquent query:

 Next, we check if the received request is actually an Ajax request:

-variable to the partial view defined in , render it and return as HTML response.
+If it is, we will pass thevariable to the partial view defined in, render it and return as HTML response.

 Finally, we want to make sure that our website is working if JavaScript is disabled; in that case we’ll have a standard (non-Ajax) pagination:

-As you can see, we pass
+As you can see, we passinto the viewand return it.

-Now, let’s define that view located in
+Now, let’s define that view located in:

-that we defined earlier.
-Now, if we register a resourceful route in (or if you are using Laravel 5.3 in ):
+Note that we are including partial viewthat we defined earlier.
+Now, if we register a resourceful route in(or if you are using Laravel 5.3 in):

 we will have a standard (non-Ajax) pagination that is working (you can test it).

-The next step is to put the following jQuery just above
+The next step is to put the following jQuery just above:

 Let’s analyze this script:

-Next, we temporarily change the color of the listed titles of articles (which are links) and we append loading.gif image (with an absolute position) inside of (which is in that we defined earlier).
+Next, we temporarily change the color of the listed titles of articles (which are links) and we append loading.gif image (with an absolute position) inside of(which is inthat we defined earlier).

-function which just sends an HTTP (Ajax) request to that URL.
-And since we defined a resourceful route in (or if you are using Laravel 5.3 in ) – we are actually sending Ajax request to the method defined in .
-If everything is ok (if the method returned rendered HTML response) – we just need to set the HTML contents: If something went wrong – you can do whatever you want, in my case an alert box pops up with the message “Articles could not be loaded”.
+Finally, we are passing this URL to thefunction which just sends an HTTP (Ajax) request to that URL.
+And since we defined a resourceful route in(or if you are using Laravel 5.3 in) – we are actually sending Ajax request to themethod defined in.
+If everything is ok (if themethod returned rendered HTML response) – we just need to set the HTML contents:If something went wrong – you can do whatever you want, in my case an alert box pops up with the message “Articles could not be loaded”.

-to keep (show) pagination URLs in the address bar so that the users can bookmark or share the links…
+Lastly, there isto keep (show) pagination URLs in the address bar so that the users can bookmark or share the links…

-So, here is the final version of
+So, here is the final version of:

 And that’s it.
 If you know a better or a more elegant way to implement this, please let me know.